zahra-ynp/Advanced-Data-Management/DMP.md

 | HuggingFace Multisource News | `Brianferrell787` via HuggingFace | Open educational use (HuggingFace terms) |
 | **Derived dataset (this project)** | Zahra Younes Pour Langaroudi | CC BY-NC 4.0 |

-The derived analytical dataset — including sentiment scores, merged features, and SQL views — is the original intellectual contribution of this project and is licensed under **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.

 ---

 ## 4. How Will It Be Preserved?